ccastroiragorri/ccastroiragorri.github.io/teach.md

 # Details of student supervision

-*	Maykol Rodríguez (MSc in Economics, 2019): “Espectral graph theory in network formation: minimun eigenvalue” in Spanish. co-supervised with Tomas Rodríguez, Universidad de los Andes.
+*	Maykol Rodríguez (MSc in Economics, 2019): “Spectral graph theory in network formation: minimum eigenvalue” in Spanish. co-supervised with Tomas Rodríguez, Universidad de los Andes.
 *	Juan Felipe Peña (MSc Quantitative Finance, 2019): “A segmented Nelson and Siegel model for the term structure of interest rates”, Adv, Coordinator of advanced analytics at Experian (co-supervised with Cristhian Rodríguez, UC3).
 * Jean Carlos Torres (MSc Quantitative Finance, 2019): “Expectile as an alternative risk measure and applications on factor models”, in Spanish.
 Risk analyst at UALET.
 * Pierre Ricardo Acuña (MSc Quantitative Finance, 2019): “Forecasting The Term Structure Of Interest Rates: Macro-Economic and Co-integration Analysis For Colombia”, Risk analyst at Scotiabank Colpatria. (co-supervised with Cristihan Rodríguez, UC3).